dhu5432/2PL/README.md

 ### Infrastructure

 The entire project runs on the [Google Cloud Platform](https://cloud.google.com/) using VMs and CloudSQL instances.
-To request access to the project (and the VMs and databases associated with the system), please give me an email to add.
+To request access to the project (and the VMs and databases associated with the system), please give me a gmail to add.

 ### Description of Files